okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 **Learning outcomes**

 * List your apps by using Okta APIs.
-* Generate, sign, and publish a certificate signing request (CSR).
+* Generate, sign, and publish a Certificate Signing Request (CSR).
 * Update your app and ISV to use the new certificate.
 * Clone the certificate for use across multiple apps.